You Were

 Rooted in yourself.

-Free to give without disappearing.
+Free to live without disappearing.

 Free to feel without being swept away.